edgarpf/aws-csaa-tips/README.md

 - Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to microseconds, even at millions of requests per second.

 - You can store session state data on both DynamoDB and ElastiCache.

+ - Amazon RDS automatically performs a failover in the event of any of the following:

+   * Loss of availability in primary Availability Zone
+   * Loss of network connectivity to primary
+   * Compute unit failure on primary
+   * Storage failure on primary

 ## S3 (Simple Storage Service)